VirtualMetric/virtualmetric-docs/versioned_docs/version-2.1/product-information/licensing.md

 # Licensing

-Licensing types and policies for the product.
+Licensing policies for the product.